 Campuses will maintain original records at the campus.
 Administrative departments will send inactive records to the Records Storage Center, using the following procedures:

 How do I destroy records?

-- Check the records wanting to be destroyed against the control schedule.
+- Check the records to be destroyed against the retention schedule.

 - Complete and print the form.
 The principal or department supervisor should sign for permission to destroy.